-When there are changes in a client's mobility, or when a question arises as to whether moving and handling equipment is needed for transfers, a more comprehensive risk or needs assessment may be required through referral to a needs assessment agency.
+When there are changes in a client's mobility, or when a question arises as to whether moving and handling equipment is needed for transfers, a more comprehensive risk or needs assessment may be required.
+All assessors should be competent in moving and handling people and referrals are generally made to allied health professionals, such as occupational therapists or physiotherapists.